andreasfor/mvp_ml_delivery-main/README.md

 # mvp_of_a_ml_deliver
 The README file is written more like a diary with a touch of documentation at the moment.
 Where I can sum up my thoughts and what I have learned of the assignment at VCC and from my Databricks certifications in spark, data engineering and machine learning.
-Please note that due to not having Azure admin rights (Your administrator has disabled the App registrations experience in the Azure portal), I could not use Autoloader, Azure Key Vault or trigger jobs via Job API.
+Please note that due to not having Azure admin rights (Your administrator has disabled the App registrations experience in the Azure portal), I could not use Autoloader or trigger jobs via Job API.

 ## Aim of the project
 The aim of the project was twofold.
 First, to try a bunch of methods, tools, approaches, techniques, you name it, that I have come across during my first year as a consultant but perhaps have not had the chance to try until now.